Sicilian cuisine: Desserts and sweets

 Sweets are another specialty.
-Examples include: frutta martorana, pignolata of Messina, buccellato, cannoli, granita, cassata siciliana and the crocetta di Caltanissetta, a sweet that disappeared and was rediscovered in 2014.
+Examples include frutta martorana, pignolata, buccellato, cannoli, granita, cassata, and crocetta di Caltanissetta, a sweet that disappeared and was rediscovered in 2014.

 Candy in Sicily was heavily influenced by the Arab candymakers in the 9th century, and Sicilian candy has preserved more of that influence than almost any other place in Europe.
 Marzipan fruits may have been invented at the Convent of Eloise at Martorana in the 14th century.
 In the 17th and 18th centuries, many Sicilian monasteries produced candies and pastries, some with fertility themes.
 The only surviving convent to follow this tradition is the Monastery of the Virgins of Palermo, which makes breast-shaped cakes in honor of Saint Agatha of Sicily.

 Granita is particularly famous and well known.
 It is a semi-frozen dessert of sugar, water, and flavourings originally from the island, and is commonly associated with Messina or Catania, even though there is no evident proof that it hails from any particular Sicilian city.
 Related to sorbet and Italian ice, in most of Sicily it has a coarser, more crystalline texture.
 Food writer Jeffrey Steingarten says that "the desired texture seems to vary from city to city" on the island; on the west coast and in Palermo, it is at its chunkiest, and in the east it is nearly as smooth as sorbet.
 This is largely the result of different freezing techniques: the smoother types are produced in a gelato machine, while the coarser varieties are frozen with only occasional agitation, then scraped or shaved to produce separated crystals.